 Soap distribution to at-risk people involves a lot more than dropping off a few boxes of product and then moving on to the next community.
-Clean the World's Global Soap & Hygiene Initiative concentrates on developing and implementing programs that make a measurable, sustainable impact on global health.
+Clean the World's WASH Education initiative concentrates on developing and implementing programs that make a measurable, sustainable impact on global health.